alinnman/SkyAlmanac-Py3/README.md

+## *Information about this fork*

+*This fork was created solely for getting machine-readable nautical almanacs for using* *in the [celestial-navigation](https://github.com/alinnman/celestial-navigation) toolkit.
+It is currently just a very simple (ugly) hack.
+The altered source is [nautical.py](nautical.py)*
+*of the code provided by [aendie](https://github.com/aendie)*.

+*The machine-readable almanac files will be generated if you activate the "m" option* *(modern format) for the nautical almanac function.
+The files will be a collection of* *.CSV files*.

 # Skyalmanac-Py3

 Skyalmanac-Py3 is a Python 3 script that creates the daily pages of the Nautical Almanac as well as Lunar Distance tables and charts.